This guide highlights key resources for finding primary & archival sources on international topics in urban studies.

 - Chicago Manual of Style has full details on citing primary & archival material in Chicago style.
 You can find full-text of the style guide in print or online.

 - Cite Source presents visual information about how to cite various sources in a visual way, and they offer guidance on citing tricky sources.
-Check out the source help for Chicago styles
+Check out the source help for APA, Chicago, and MLA styles.

 - The Craft of Research is an online book that can help guide you through the full research process.

-- Purdue Online Writing Lab (OWL) has lots of general and subject specific writing tips and techniques, along with research advice and detailed citation and formatting standards for the Chicago style.
+- Purdue Online Writing Lab (OWL) has lots of general and subject specific writing tips and techniques, along with research advice and detailed citation and formatting standards for the APA, Chicago, and MLA styles.

 - Try using a research log to keep track of what you've searched and what you want to try next.
 You can copy this to your Google Drive and adjust it to suit your needs.